hands holding sea salt

 I want to be clear:

-This is a personal decision that I’ve made based on my specific healing needs.
+This is a personal decision based on my specific healing needs, alongside the healing principles I’ve studied and applied.
 It’s not something I believe everyone must do.

 Some people may get all the amino acids they need from their diet alone—especially if their liver and digestion are strong, and they’re not dealing with the same level of neurological or muscular recovery that I am.
 Others may choose to use supplementation only temporarily, or not at all.